tweise/incubator-apex-core/docs/apex_development_setup.md

 Creating New Apex Project
 -------------------------------------------------------------------------------

-After development tools are configured, you can now use the maven archetype to create a basic Apache Apex project.  **Note:** When executing the commands below, replace `3.4.0` by [latest available version](http://apex.apache.org/downloads.html) of Apache Apex.
+After development tools are configured, you can now use the maven archetype to create a basic Apache Apex project.  **Note:** When executing the commands below, you can also replace `RELEASE` (latest) with a [specific version](http://apex.apache.org/downloads.html) of Apache Apex, such as `3.5.0`.

 * **Windows** - Create a new Windows command file called `newapp.cmd` by copying the lines below, and execute it.
 When you run this file, the properties will be displayed and you will be prompted with `` Y: :``; just press **Enter** to complete the project generation.
 The caret (^) at the end of some lines indicates that a continuation line follows.